nverstaevel/om2mHackathon/API/README.md

 *********************
 ## General Principle

-In order to control the simulation and its devices, you need to address HTTP requests to the Digital Twin application (AE).
-A dedicated Interworking Proxy Entity (IPE) has been designed to handle all those requests.
+In order to control the simulation and its devices, you need to address Post a Content Instance into the Container associated to a device.
+A dedicated Interworking Proxy Entity (IPE) has been designed to handle all new content instance.
 The source code of this IPE is available [here](https://github.com/Eldey/om2mHackathon/tree/master/IPE/Src/org.eclipse.om2m.ipe.smart_twin).

 The model is composed of two different type of entities:
 * A device: It can be a light, a door, a movement sensor or a window
 * A parameter: It models the simulation parameters such as the Time, the number of occupants or the refreshing rate.

-In order to interact with the simulation, you need a REST client to send HTTP POST requests to the AE address (by default the address is: http://localhost:8080/~/in-cse/in-name/DigitalTwin).
+In order to interact with the simulation, you need a REST client to send HTTP POST requests.

 The generic structure of request is as followed: